Lite Pro Enterprise | Standard Advanced

 Accounting for stock/inventory costs is important to help you understand whether your retail business is making money.
 Your accountant will need to understand how much your stock costs you, and how much your inventory is worth.

-It is essential that you use Vend's stock order feature when adding new product inventory.
+It is essential that you use Retail POS's stock order feature when adding new product inventory.
 If you do not, your product costs will be incorrect.

-When you're processing your stock orders through Vend, you'll need to send these to Xero to create an accounts payable invoice in Xero.
+When you're processing your stock orders through Retail POS, you'll need to send these to Xero to create an accounts payable invoice in Xero.
 Unlike the rest of the integration, this does not happen automatically.

-To post a received stock order to Xero, follow the steps below:
+To post a received stock order to Xero, follow these steps:

-2. Filter the stock order page by Received orders.
+- Filter the stock order page by Received orders.
 Click Update to apply the filter.

-3. Click the Send to Xero button under the reference to create the invoice in Xero
+- Click the SEND TO XERO button under the reference to create the invoice in Xero.

-4. You can now click the blue View on Xero button on the main stock page to load the invoice in Xero,
+- You can now click the blue VIEW ON XERO button on the main stock page to load the invoice in Xero.

 When you pay your invoice, you can match the outgoing payment transaction in your bank feed to the accounts payable invoice in Xero.